 Progressive Retinal Atrophy

-It is highly recommended to brush your pup’s teeth regularly to avoid most of the oral and dental diseases and keep a tight check on it.
-These diseases can later lead to some serious health conditions and can affect the heart, liver, lungs, and kidneys.
+It is highly recommended to brush your pup’s teeth regularly to avoid various oral and dental diseases and keep a tight check on them.
+These diseases can later lead to some serious health conditions and can even affect the heart, liver, lungs, and kidneys.